secretgraph/secretgraph/README.md

 # TODO

 -   initialize in addFoo cluster with authinfo instead of mainCtx keys
+-   remove move functionality of create or fix it, why: it can connect clusters/and potentially corrupt logic
 -   replace json-editor by ActionDialog equivalent
--   move public tokens to content itself (tag) or allow unencrypted uploads
 -   sanitize hashAlgorithms
 -   deleted contents only visible with delete permission, needs Constant instead of boolean (ShowDeleted)
 -   implement hidden attribute, for administrative hidding of contents, combine with deleted?
 -   harmonize naming of add /create
--   Switch to mainCtx tokens
 -   subscribe to config, watch changes
 -   delete: limit amount?
 -   metadata: limit amount of changed contents/clusters